 This article is a part of our series of posts devoted to the strategy and OKRs.
 We’ve previously published posts on how to develop a product strategy amidst uncertainty, what OKRs are, and how you can embed them in your team.
 Today we’d like to share an interview we recently had with Ilya.
 We’ve talked about why OKRs and KPIs are different and how companies can benefit if they introduce OKRs in their teams.

-Our content marketer Elena has interviewed Ilya.
+Elena from our growth team has interviewed Ilya.
 She’s also the founder of the Dashly library, and she was the first one to have her personal OKR.

 — Hi, Ilya!
 We’ve known each other for a long time now.
 We discussed product strategies, you helped us formulate our strategic stakes, and facilitated our strategic workshop.
 You’re great at making things clear and simple.
 Please tell us in a nutshell why do companies need OKRs?
 It sometimes seems to be yet another framework used by everyone, not necessarily wisely.
 What issues does this framework help solve and in what way exactly?